On homology spheres of the trivial local equivalence class: Introduction

 Dai and Manolescu \cite{DM19} introduced a notion called \emph{monotone graded subroots} of Seifert fibered spheres to simply determine their local equivalence classes.
 By analyzing monotone graded subroots systematically, Dai and Stoffregen \cite{DS19} proved that: where $B(0)$ is the Poincar\'e homology sphere $\Sigma(2,3,5)$ and $B(n)$ is the Brieskorn sphere $\Sigma(2n+1, 4n+1, 4n+3)$ with $n > 0$.

-Therefore, potential candidates for a negative answer to Question \ref{question-1} arise from linear dependence relations with respect to this explicit basis $\{h(B(n))\}_{n\ge 0}$ of $\mathfrak{I}_{SF}$.
-We construct homology spheres in Theorem~\ref{thm-A} by relying on the aforementioned results \cite{DM19, DS19} in terms of monotone graded subroots.
+Therefore, potential counterexamples to Question \ref{question-1} arise from linear dependence relations with respect to this explicit basis $\{h(B(n))\}_{n\ge 0}$ of $\mathfrak{I}_{SF}$.
+For any Seifert fibered sphere $Y$, there exists a unique homology sphere $Z_Y$ as the linear expression of $Y$ with respect to $\{B(n)\}$ such that $h(Y)=h(Z_Y)$, or equivalently, We call such $Z_Y$ the \emph{associated homology sphere to $Y$ with respect to $\{B(n)\}$}.
+For example, for any $Y$ in the aforementioned family $\Sigma(2,3,12n-7)$, the associated homology sphere $Z_Y$ is $\Sigma(2,3,5)=B(0)$.

-We consider the families of the Brieskorn spheres: Their monotone graded subroots and hence their local equivalence classes were computed by Karakurt and the second author \cite{KS22}.
-By using the fact that every monotone graded subroot is decomposed into simpler ones \cite[Theorem~1.1]{DS19}, we first find each linear expression of the local equivalence class of $Y_1(n)$ and $Y_2(n)$ with respect to $h(B(n))$.
-From these linear relations, we obtain infinitely many homology spheres lying in $\operatorname{ker}(h)$ as follows:
+In this paper, we find certain conditions for a Seifert fibered sphere $Y$ to guarantee that $Y$ and the associated homology sphere $Z_Y$ are not anymore related in $\Theta_\Z^3$.
+Such conditions are expressed in terms of the product $\mathcal{E} (Y)$ of the exponents of $Y$ and the Fintushel--Stern $R$-invariant \cite{FS85}.
+Note that any linear combinations of the homology spheres of the form $Y\# -Z_Y$ are potential counterexamples to Question \ref{question-1}.
+We also prove their linear independence.